ruthkr/deepredeff/README.md

 ## Quick start

-This is a basic example which shows you how to predict effector sequences if you have fasta file:
+This is a basic example which shows you how to predict effector sequences if you have a FASTA file:

 ``` r
 # Load the package